 - Linear and Mixed-Integer Programming

 - The Glop linear optimizer finds the optimal value of a linear objective function, given a set of linear inequalities as constraints (e.g., assigning people to jobs, or finding the best allocation of a set of resources while minimizing cost).
-Glop and the mixed-integer programming software SCIP are also available via both Google Sheets and Google Apps Script.
+Glop and the mixed-integer programming software SCIP are also available via the Google Apps Script Optimization Service.

 - Vehicle Routing